ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+when the grave of Roger was opened, ant
+not a fragment of his remains could be
+found.
+The root of an adjacent apple tree
 had been pushed downward in a sloping
 direction and nearly straight course toward
 the precise spot that had been occupied by